Two weeks ago, we calculated the loads for our longboard frame.

 An interesting thing to do is to use the stiffness as our damper, with zero additional cost and no added mass.

 We want the lightest frame possible, together with other requirements.

 - Three parallel tubes as the main deck.

 - Standard sizes for the tubes.

 - Minimum safety factor of 2 to fracture.

-- Deflection in the middle of the frame of no more than 30mm under maximum load.
+- Deflection in the middle of the frame of no more than 30mm with maximum weight.

 - Minimum mass.

 In general, two “types” of stresses are important: the global stresses and the stresses at interfaces/joints.